-- (a) The charge;
+- The charge;

-- (b) The reason for the charge;
+- The reason for the charge;

-- (c) The proposed action to be taken;
+- The proposed action to be taken;

-- (d) A copy of all materials upon which the charge is based, to the extent that such materials are currently available to the CITY;
+- A copy of all materials upon which the charge is based, to the extent that such materials are currently available to the CITY;

-- (e) A statement of rights to UNION representation;
+- A statement of rights to UNION representation;

-- (f) A statement of rights to respond.
+- A statement of rights to respond.

-Any employee, at this request, shall be permitted representation by a UNION representative.
+Any employee, upon request, shall be permitted representation by a UNION representative.
 The foregoing shall apply to written reprimands, disciplinary actions and hearings, providing there is no unreasonable delay in obtaining representation.